 Whatever a student’s background, Colby-Sawyer is committed to working with families to make sure they know about every opportunity to cover expenses.
 When Murtaugh’s financial situation changed, he met several times with Assistant Director of Financial Aid Brie Ito to walk through the process of updating his FASFA forms.

 “At bigger schools, the process might be a bit more scripted,” said Murtaugh.
 “Here, the Office of Financial Aid really helped narrow down exactly what my family was going to get, how to get the most out of our financial aid package, and what to look for in loans.”

 Lopez and Murtaugh’s financial aid processes were as personalized as their academic experiences in the Environmental Studies Department, which they appreciate.
-This May, Lopez will graduate; she plans to pursue a career in law enforcement as a conservation officer.
+After graduating, Lopez is pursuing a career in law enforcement as a conservation officer.
 Murtaugh is interested in pursuing environmental consulting.